droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Working Together
 You may **WORK TOGETHER** on module preparations and assignments but you must **INDEPENDENTLY PRODUCE** what you turn in.
 In other words, you may discuss assignments together and even make plans for how to answer the questions or perform the calculations together, but the calculations must be your own and your written answers must be in your own words.
 It is also fine to compare *independently produced* answers as long as you discuss how to correct incorrect answers rather than just copying another person's answer.
 Also, note that one need not copy verbatim someone else's work to violate this policy; i.e., a slight change to someone else's answer is not acceptable.

 If I suspect that you are copying or working "too closely" with another student I will bring this to your attention immediately and discuss this policy with you directly and help develop a strategy to avoid any future problems.
-In the unlikely that I suspect further violations of this policy then I will assign zeroes for each assignment (and for each person) for which the policy was violated.
+In the unlikely event that I suspect further violations of this policy then I will assign zeroes for each assignment (and for each person) for which the policy was violated.

 You can **NOT** work together on the **Capstone Assignment.** Failure to meet this policy will result in a zero for the capstone assignment.